 Children's Safe Harbor provides supervised visitation services for adult and child victims of domestic violence, sexual assault, dating violence, stalking and child abuse.
-Children's Safe Harbor's programming is grounded in the belief that domestic violence is a crime of power and control.
-The agencies programming considers safety for both adult and child victims.
+Children's Safe Harbor's programming is grounded in the belief that domestic violence is a crime of power and control that impacts the whole family; therefore services are rooted in safety of both adult victims and children.

 Supervised visitation is limited to providing services between custodial and non-custodial parents.
 Victim safety is considered whether the parent is custodial or non-custodial.
 Fair and respectful treatment of all family members is provided while not ignoring the circumstances that bring families to the program.
 Parents enter and exit the center through separate entrances, park in separate parking lots and arrive/depart at pre-scheduled staggered times.

-Since implementing supervised visitation services in May of 2014, Children's Safe Harbor has served 252 families, 504 parents and 393 children.
+Since implementing supervised visitation services in 2014, Children's Safe Harbor has served 403 families, 808 parents and 553 children.